Ficool

 The panther tilted his head, sucking his teeth, as if measuring something.

-"Name doesn't matter, what matters is what you do with your ticket."
+"Name doesn't matter, what matters is that you're here now.
+And what you do with your ticket."

 My grip tightened instinctively.